Clever/stealth/README.md

 The current storage implementation uses our fork of [unicreds](https://github.com/Clever/unicreds), which is a go port of [credstash](https://github.com/fugue/credstash), which uses AWS [DynamoDB](https://aws.amazon.com/dynamodb/) and [KMS](https://aws.amazon.com/kms/).

-Stealth is co-owned by #eng-infra and #security.
+Stealth is co-owned by #eng-infra and #eng-security.
 For more info, see http://go/stealth

 # usage